 - The Contemporary Hospitality Industry: You will investigate the nature and diversity of the hospitality and constituent industries, including a range of job roles and employment possibilities.

 - Finance in the Hospitality Industry: You will develop a practical understanding of the accounting techniques used to control costs and profits and how to analyse business performance.

 - Customer Service: You will gain an understanding of customer service policies and the purpose of promoting a customer focused culture.
 You will also investigate what skills are required to provide excellent customer service.

-In the first year you will also study three optional units including:
+In the second year you will study 3 optional units including: